-THE NETWORK EFFECT Program Outcomes and Impact Introduction Data collected and analyzed around program outcomes show very promising results.
+Women.NYC Network: Year One Report THE NETWORK EFFECT Program Outcomes and Impact Introduction Data collected and analyzed around program outcomes show very promising results.
+The Network outcomes are organized into four categories representing the impact goals of the program on participant professional growth.
 In this section, findings are presented for the first three outcome categories (Customer Experience can be found in Appendix A).
-The Network outcomes are organized into four categories representing the impact goals of the program on participant professional growth.
-The evaluation framework and outcomes were set at the inception of the program in collaboration with the program team and NYCEDC Economic Mobility team. - Competencies: Participant learning and network expansion. - Behavior Changes: Implementing changes such as coaching, professional learning, and applying for new roles. - Career Changes: Obtaining a new role or a promotion, or launching a business. - Customer Experience: The participant experience around finding, registering, and preparing for Network events.
-Findings

-The program's progress toward goals is evident and overwhelmingly positive.
-Participants rated the Network very highly in terms of worthwhile skillsessions. and competency-based specialized industry learning, strategic. structured professional networking, and career path learning.
-Additionally, the concrete positive outcomes of the program are clear in the numbers reporting advocating for and obtaining promotions, new roles, and salary increases.
-Finally and inspiringly is the vibrant community that has arisen among participants, mentioned throughout the year in participant comments and focus groups.
+The evaluation framework and outcomes were set at the inception of the program in collaboration with the program team and NYCEDC Economic Mobility team.
+Outcome Categories - Competencies: Participant learning and network expansion. - Behavior Changes: Implementing changes such as coaching, professional learning, and applying for new roles. - Career Changes: Obtaining a new role or a promotion, or launching a business. - Customer Experience: The participant experience around finding, registering, and preparing for Network events.
+Findings The program's progress toward goals is evident and overwhelmingly positive.
+Participants rated the Network very highly in terms of worthwhile sessions, skilland competency-based specialized industru learning, strategic, structured professional networking, and career path learning.
+Additionally, the concrete positive outcomes of the program are clear in the women who reported advocating for and obtaining promotions, new roles, and salary increases.
+Finally, the vibrant community that has arisen among participants was repeatedly highlighted throughout the year in participant comments and focus groups as a key aspect of involvement.
 Women supporting each other in technology is the best way to move the needle forward.
 Developing strong relationships in NYC is important.
-I would be happy to attend more events like this one.
+I would be happy to attend more events like this one."
 Overall Value Respondents were enthusiastically positive in their response to questions about the value of the Women.NYC program.
-The chart illustrates an incredible return rate from our participants, with 94% of all attendees indicating they are likely or very likely to attend future sessions (see figure 12).
+The chart illustrates an incredible return rate from our participants, with 94% of all attendees indicating they are likely or very likely to attend future sessions (see Figure 12).
+It was great to be in the same room as major women NYC leaders across government and the private sector, and came away with a strong new professional contact."
+Skills are transferable, ask for what you want!"
 How likely are you to attend another Women.NYC event in the future?

 Figure 12.
-Participant survey results on likelihood to return Overall Value Participants frequently used words like "magical", "really helpful", "amazing", and "awesome" to describe the sessions.
-While participants offered clear feedback on areas of improvement for the program, there was a consensus that this is a unique offering that offers a "support system of women" and that it "really helps [you] to come out of comfort zone."
+Participant survey results on likelihood to return Overall Value Participants frequently used words like "magical", "really helpful," "amazing," and "awesome" to describe the sessions.
+While participants offered clear feedback on areas of improvement for the program,17 there was a consensus that this is a unique offering that offers a "support system of women" and that it "really helps [you] to come out of [your] comfort zone."
 The vast majority, 96%, of our participants agree or strongly agree that our program met their expectations

 Figure 13.
-Participant survey results on meeting expectations

-17. Feedback has been incorporated into the Recommendations section.
-Outcome 1: Competencies The first category of outcomes is around competencies and learning.
-Some of the indicators include: - Making connections with people in high-growth industries - Self-reported learning about career navigation (e.g. advocating for raise, confidence to become manager, etc.) - · Increasing high-growth industry knowledge Professional networking is at the heart of the Network's efforts to lower barriers to making strategic connections.
+Participant survey results on meeting expectations Outcome 1: Competencies The first category of outcomes is around competencies and learning.
+Some of the indicators include: - · Making connections with people in high-growth industries - Self-reported learning about career navigation (e.g. advocating for raise, confidence to become manager, etc.) - Increasing high-growth industry knowledge Professional networking is at the heart of the Network's efforts to lower barriers to making strategic connections.
 Participant responses indicate 84% Agree or Strongly Agree that their network grew as a result of participation (see Figure 14).